helendaisy/milestone-band-project/README.md

 - HTML ~ Main Language used to structure the individual pages of the website.
 - CSS ~ Styling language used to format and visually build upon the accompanying HTML.
-- Bootstrap ~ Used as the core structuring of the website, ensuring mobile-first design and responsive size display.
+- [Bootstrap](https://getbootstrap.com/docs/3.3/) ~ Used as the core structuring of the website, ensuring mobile-first design and responsive size display.
 3.3.7 used as the project was started prior to release of 4.
 - Cloud9 ~ Used as the IDE.
-- Git ~ Used to host the deployed website and repository of all previous versions of the build.
+- Git ~ Used to host the deployed website and version control.
 - Google Chrome Developer Tools ~ Used as the core test phase throughout the project build life, testing the responsiveness of elements and CSS visuals.
--
-- Some Imported Javascript & JQuery ~ For the Modal and Responsive Navbar expand & collapse functionality.
+- JQuery ~ For the Modal and Responsive Navbar expand & collapse functionality as part of the bootstrap function.
 - Balsamiq - used as above for the mock up wireframes.
 - Pen & Paper ~ Used for the Creation of intial planning stage Wireframes.
-- https://autoprefixer.github.io/ ~ Auto-prefixer used to confirm correct pre-fixes used in css for multiple browsers.
+- [Autoprefixer](https://autoprefixer.github.io/) ~ used to confirm correct pre-fixes used in css for multiple browsers.

 ## > Testing